Wunderer

 Der Wunderer (the monster), or Etzels Hofhaltung (Etzel's holding of court) is an anonymous Early New High German poem about the legendary hero Dietrich von Bern, the counterpart of the historical Ostrogothic king Theodoric the Great in Germanic heroic legend.
 It is one of the so-called fantastical (aventiurehaft) Dietrich poems, so called because it more closely resembles a courtly romance than a heroic epic.
 The poem may have been written before 1300, but is not attested until the turn of the sixteenth century.

-The Wunderer concerns an encounter between a young Dietrich and a monster called the Wunderer while Dietrich is staying at Etzel's court.
-The Wunderer is hunting and wishes to eat a maiden who later is revealed to be Frau Saelde (Lady Luck).
-Dietrich defends her from the Wunderer and is blessed after his victory.
+The Wunderer concerns an encounter between a young Dietrich and a monster called the Wunderer while Dietrich is staying at Etzel (Attila the Hun)'s court.
+The Wunderer is hunting and wishes to eat a maiden who later is revealed to be Frau Saelde (Fortuna, Lady Luck) with god given supernatural powers).
+When the youthful Dietrich offers to defends her from the Wunderer, she gives him her blessing which renders the recipient invulnerable to death in battle, and he goes on to gain victory.